 So, what makes for good security hygiene?
 Understanding and continuously evaluating behavior — and adjusting security measures accordingly — is the best way to keep your organization secure.
 This way also prevents interrupting the productivity of those security-minded users.

-That’s where user risk management can help.
+This is where user risk management can help.

 What is User Risk Management?